Hard Candy (film): Accolades

 The film won three awards at the 2005 Sitges Film Festival and four awards at the 2006 Málaga Film Festival.
 The film also won Overlooked Film of the Year at the 2006 Phoenix Film Critics Society Awards.
-Page won the Best Actress award from the Austin Film Critics Association.
+Page (who was presenting as female at the time) won the Best Actress award from the Austin Film Critics Association.
 Page was nominated for the Breakthrough Performer award at the 2006 Online Film Critics Society Awards, and Best Female Newcomer at the 12th Empire Awards.
 The film was nominated for Best Foreign Independent film at the 2006 British Independent Film Awards, and the film's trailer was nominated for Best Thriller and Best Titles in a Trailer at the 7th Golden Trailer Awards.

 Home media

 The American DVD was released on September 19, 2006, with two commentary tracks, a 52-minute making-of featurette, six deleted and extended scenes, the script and director's notebook, and trailers for Hard Candy and other Lionsgate films.
 Francis Rizzo III from DVD Talk gave a positive review, praising the DVD's quality and extras.
 The Blu-ray was released by Lionsgate Home Entertainment on October 5, 2010, and contained the same special features as the DVD.
 Aaron Peck from High-Def Digest and Jeffrey Kauffman from Blu-ray.com both awarded the Blu-ray four out of five stars.